meaghanlewis/web-fundamentals-1/Part 1. Web Basics/full_stack.md

 ## The Database

 The Database is the final component of full stack development.
 The database is simply a collection of information that is organized so that it can easily be accessed, managed, and updated.
 When you register an account for a new website or mobile application, you are essentially **creating a new entry** in that application's database.
 If you decide to update your password, you are essentially **updating the password column** in that application's database.
 SQL (Structured Query Language) is a standard language for making interactive queries from a database.
-There are relational databases, non-relational databases, NoSQL databases, ORMs (Object Relational Mappings), but more on those in your upcoming stacks!
+There are relational databases, non-relational databases, NoSQL databases, and ORMs (Object Relational Mappings).

 ![](http://s3.amazonaws.com/General_V88/boomyeah/company_209/chapter_3935/handouts/chapter3935_7117_database-erd.png)